Texas church shooting: 3 dead, including shooter, in attack caught on livestream

 Investigators said the shooter, wearing a dark hooded sweatshirt, was among the 240 congregants at West Freeway Church of Christ in White Settlement, a city 10 miles west of Fort Worth.

 During the service, he stood up from a back pew, pulled out a shotgun, and began firing.
-Two church members were shot and later died in the hospital.
+Two church members, identified Monday as 64-year-old Anton Wallace and 67-year-old Richard White, were shot and later died in the hospital.

-Within six seconds, two members of the church's security team with concealed guns were able to subdue the attacker, killing him.
+Within six seconds, a member of the church's security team was able to subdue the attacker, killing him.

+RELATED: What we know about the man who shot, killed Texas church attacker

 Video of the shooting, which was recorded on the church's livestream, shows people panicking.
 One man was seen shielding his wife with his own body.